michhar/navigating-ml/docs/level3/level3_practice.md

-# Advanced Challenge
+# Level 3 Challenge

-In this Advanced Challenge, the instructions will be a little more vague and you'll need to go figure find out much on your own, part of the learning and challenge.
+In this advanced Challenge, the instructions will be a little more vague and you'll need to go figure find out much on your own, part of the learning and challenge.

 > This problem set is adapted from a Custom ML Resources document written by a colleague.